slawvs/FootballTeamChooser/README.md

 * [Contact](#contact)

 ## General info
-Main purpose of the application is to help chose equal teams based on each player’s skill when they play football match or other team game.
-Application is for people who liked play football occasionally with friends and want to enjoy this time together.
+Main purpose of the application is to help choose equal teams based on each player’s skill when they play football match or other team game.
+The application is for people who like to play football occasionally with friends and want to enjoy this time together.
-The next stage of development will be will be adding the possibility of signing up for the event (football match).
+The next stage of development will be adding the possibility of signing up for the event (football match).
-In general , application is to help organiser manage every aspect of playing team game with friends.
+In general, the application helps an organizer of a match to manage every aspect of a game.

 ## Demo
 Here is a working live demo : http://www.teamchooser.pl/ or https://footballteamchooser.herokuapp.com/ .